 The "close the loop" approach is sought for all the technical aspects related to flows of materials and energy.
-In the study, the building should approach with a pot-luck dinner and every winter a meeting is held where the growers tell about last year's (financial) results and where the plan for the coming year is discussed.
+In the study, the building should approach operational autonomy in terms of materials and energy flows results and where the plan for the coming year is discussed.
 Some members help once in a while in weeding.
 So the social aspect is very important.